-The Master of Arts in Teaching in Early Childhood Education/Option One: Initial Licensure
+The Master of Arts in Teaching in Early Childhood Education

+Option One: Initial Licensure

-Applicants intending to apply to the Masters of Arts in Teaching in Early Childhood Education program must:
+Applicants intending to apply to the Master's of Arts in Teaching in Early Childhood Education program must:

-- Submit proof of successful completion of Illinois Test of Academic Proficiency (TAP) or an ACT score of 22 including the writing portion of the ACT; See https://www.isbe.net/Documents/act-sat-testing-in-lieu-of-tap.pdf for the current options regarding substitution of ACT or SAT scores for TAP. - 2.
-Provide transcript(s) as evidence of a baccalaureate degree from an accredited college or university; - 3.
-Prove that the final 60 credit hours of undergraduate and/or graduate courses demonstrate a minimum GPA of 2.75; - 4.
-Demonstrate completion of 18 credit hours of course work beyond the introductory level and at the 2000 level or above in an approved undergraduate major with a minimum GPA of 3.0 and a minimum grade of C. - 5.
-Submit proof that undergraduate course work meets a minimum grade of C threshold in the following general education requirements: - a) Three credit hours in each of composition II, speech, college-level mathematics, biological science, physical science (at least one science course must include a laboratory). - b) Nine credit hours from at least two disciplines in the humanities: fine arts (art, music, theater), foreign language, literature, philosophy. - c) Nine credit hours in the following social sciences: US history or American national government; child and adolescent psychology; and one course from history, geography, economics, political science, anthropology, psychology, or sociology. - d) One course incorporating multicultural or global perspectives. - 6.
-Present written recommendations from two school administrators and/or supervisors familiar with the applicant's work.
+• Provide transcript(s) as evidence of a baccalaureate degree from an accredited college or university;

+- Provide evidence that the final 60 credit hours of undergraduate and/or graduate courses demonstrate a minimum GPA of 2.75; - Demonstrate completion of 18 credit hours of coursework beyond the introductory level and at the 2000 level or above in an approved undergraduate major with a minimum GPA of 3.0, and a minimum grade of C. - Submit proof that undergraduate coursework meets a minimum grade of C threshold in the following general education requirements: - Three credit hours in each of composition II, speech, college-level mathematics, Art Appreciation, Music Appreciation, Political Science, U.S. History, Geography, biological science, physical science, earth/space science (at least one science course must include a laboratory). - One course which incorporates multicultural or global perspectives. - Present written recommendations from two school administrators and/or supervisors familiar with the applicant's work. - Acceptance by the department faculty.

+· Required Education Courses (9 9 credit hours): ED 5312, S ED 5301, BIL 4005.\,

+• Required Early Childhood Courses (49 51 credit hours): ECH 5401, 5402, 5403, 5404, 5405, 5406, 5408, 5410, 5411, 5412, 5413, 5414, 5415, 5416, 5445, 5450, 5970/5971, ECSE 5417.

-- Required Core Courses (9 credit hours): ECH 5270, 5320, 5970 or ED 5960, - Required Courses (49 credit hours): ECH7 5001, 5008, 5009, 5020, 5150, 5170, 5180, 5319, 5120, 5850, ED 5312, 5485; READ 5230; SED 5301 and 5303. - Certification in Early Childhood Education can be obtained before completing ECH 5970 or ED 5690.
+\ Licensure in Early Childhood Education can be obtained before completing ECH 5970 or ED 5690.

-Additional Requirements
+Additional Requirements for Initial Licensure:

-Passing score on Illinois Early Childhood Content Area Test.
-Students must submit proof of passing the content area test to the department office and to the Field Placement Office before they will be allowed to student teach.
-In addition, all candidates complete, submit, and receive a passing score on an edTPA portfolio and submit a professional portfolio in LiveText before completing student teaching.
-Prior to completing the master's degree, students must successfully complete the program's Comprehensive Exam.
+- Passing score on Test of Academic Proficiency (TAP)/ACT with writing or SAT must be submitted before admission to the College of Education. - Passing score on Illinois Early Childhood Content Area Test must be to the department office and to the Field Placement Office before candidates will be allowed to student teach. - Candidates complete, submit, and receive a passing score on an edTPA portfolio - All candidates must submit a professional portfolio in LiveText before completing student teaching. - Prior to completing the master's degree, students must successfully complete the program's Comprehensive Exam.